pausoto7/hydroGraphR/README.md

 You may also assign nick names to stations for easier identification in subsequent analyses.
-If you are going to use nick names ensure that the number of nicknames matches the number of station numbers.
+If you are going to use nick names ensure that the number of nick names matches the number of station numbers.

 Examples: